 The first layer is made out of 2 inches Bio-Pur Plus foam, the second one, which is used to serve as a convenient transitional layer is 4 inches thick, and it's made out of SMT.
 The core of the bed is 7 inches thick, and it's made out of Core support foam.
 They come with large covers which are made of Celliant and are poly-blended.

 On the other hand, we have the established veteran on the market.
-Traditionally, Casper beds take advantage of four different layers, each one of which is made out of foam of a different type.
-The top one is 1.5 inches thick, and it is made out of very responsive poly foam.
-The second layer is the middle one which is also 1.5 inches in thickness.
+Traditionally, Casper beds take advantage of three different layers, each one of which is made out of foam of a different type.
+The top one is made out of very responsive poly foam..

-The third layer is made out of poly foam, and it measures 1.5 inches.
+The second layer is made out of poly foam, and it is zoned in the center for additional support.
 The core layer or the base one, if you will, is intended to serve as a foundation for the mattress.
-Hence, it's thicker – it's 5 inches, and it's made of the similar support foam to Amerisleep mattresses.
+Hence, it's thicker and it's made of the similar support foam to Amerisleep mattresses.

 The entire hybrid construction is praised for its enhanced temperature regulation.
 The product provides a satisfactory bounce thanks to the responsive cover layer.